tina-wang365/ABC/README.md

          - #what is in my fridge

 Descriptions

-Ethnic foods: show a list of options based on different cultural foods such as: Thai, Chinese, Japanese, Mexican, Italian, German, Greek, etc.
+cuisine: show a list of options based on different cultural foods such as: Thai, Chinese, Japanese, Mexican, Italian, German, Greek, etc.

 Difficuly: varies based on the time preparation work and cooking takes.
 Also includes the types of